coldplayz/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 * 6-completed_tasks.js: computes the number of tasks completed by user id.

 * 100-starwars_characters.js: prints all characters of a Star Wars movie.

+* 101-starwars_characters.js: prints all characters of a Star Wars movie, in order as they appear in characters list of the /films/ endpoint.